RIP-Comm/sossoldi/docs/setup/setup.md

 1. Download and install Visual Studio Code from [https://code.visualstudio.com/](https://code.visualstudio.com/).
 2. Install the Flutter and Dart extensions.

+#### Coding inside Docker Container

+##### Android

+To help contributors working with the same dependencies and SDKs, in .devcontainer folder there a Dockerfile with all the necessary for coding.

+On VSCode install [Dev Container exentension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+This extension allows you to coding inside a Docker container directly in VSCode.

+Once the extension in installed at the bottom left corner of VSCode window click on "Open a Remote Window" then click on "Reopen in Container".
+This will create a Docker container inside which you'll have all the necessary dependencies for coding.

 ### Using IntelliJ IDEA or Android Studio: